swanky-lala/SOC-training-Lab/README.md

 The picture above shows how to create the sentinel workspace, next is deployment of the workspace.

+**Deploy the Sentinel Workspace**

 <img width="826" alt="image" src="https://github.com/user-attachments/assets/4b48e1b3-bbba-4eb1-b92f-0bad4a0d9ec1">

 After deployment, Select the workspace created and click add to  the Microsoft sentinel workspace has been created and added.
 The next step is to deploy the sentinel training lab.
 Here I am using Microsoft ingested data from the lab to perform all the SOC training throughout the lab.

-DEPLOYMENT OF SENTINEL TRAINING LAB SOLUTION
+**DEPLOYMENT OF SENTINEL TRAINING LAB SOLUTION**

-First, Navigate to Azure HOME and on the general search pane, search for Microsoft sentinel training lab, the click on create and choose the same Resource group we previously created and same sentinel workspace to integrate the training lab to my existing workspace.
+First, Navigate to Azure HOME and on the general search pane, search for Microsoft sentinel training lab, then click on create and choose the same Resource group we previously created and same sentinel workspace to integrate the training lab to my existing workspace.
 That can be seen on the picture below.

  <img width="826" alt="image" src="https://github.com/user-attachments/assets/61deb1ab-0947-46ab-a621-972c5ffe7165">